cheqd/cheqd-node/README.md

 1. [Install the `cheqd-node` software](docs/setup-and-configure/README.md) (**version 0.3.1+**) on a hosting platform of your choice. name/moniker that is set for your mainnet node)
-2. Once you have received or purchased your tokens, [promote your node to a validator](docs/setup-and-configure/configure-new-validator.md).
+2. Once you have acquired CHEQ tokens, [promote your node to a validator](docs/setup-and-configure/configure-new-validator.md).
 3. If successfully configured, your node would become the latest validator on the cheqd mainnet!

 ### Testnet

 Joining the cheqd testnet is very similar to the instructions above for mainnet, with a few key differences:

-1. Install [v0.2.7 of cheqd-node](https://github.com/cheqd/cheqd-node/releases/tag/v0.2.7) (instead of v0.3.1+)
+1. Install [v0.4.0 of cheqd-node](https://github.com/cheqd/cheqd-node/releases/tag/v0.4.0) (instead of v0.3.1+)
 2. Fill our [testnet node operator onboarding form](http://cheqd.link/join-testnet-form) with the same details as above.

 ## Usage